andyLaurito92/books-summaries/cracking-coding-interview/chapter1-arrays-and-strings/arrays-and-strings.md

 How many rows do we have?
 1 per character in the alphabet How many columns do we have?
 1 per character in the pattern + 1 (the initial state)

+What does a state mean in the automaton?
+It's the number of characters in pattern that have been matched!
+So it's also giving us suffixes

+*Differences between brute-force algorithm and Knut-Morris-Pratt algorithm*

+- We don't backup
+- We need to build the automaton before we start consuming the text